Last Updated on 17 December, 2020 by Veronica

-In total, in Mar del Plata we were 1 week, in which we visited family, friends and of course I had to do some sightseeing to tell you about my city, since every time I go it is different!
+In total, in Mar del Plata we spent 1 week, in which we visited family, and friends and of course, I had to do some sightseeing to tell you about my city, since every time I go it is different!

 Mar del Plata, the city that saw me born

-It is a tourist town, it is about 400 km from Buenos Aires, has about one million inhabitants, and about 40 kilometers of coastline with different types of beaches.
+It is a tourist town, about 400 km from Capital Federal (Buenos Aires City), has about one million inhabitants, and about 40 kilometers of coastline with different beaches.

-There is always something to do, in summer, there are free concerts, surf, the Film Festival is held, the Sea Festival, the Valencian “Fallas” are held, etc.
+There is always something to do.
+For example, in summer, there are free concerts, surfing, the Film Festival is held, the Sea Festival, the Valencian “Fallas” are held, etc.

-The truth is that it is beautiful, not because it is my city, that has nothing to do, hehehe
+The truth is that it is beautiful, not because it is my city that has nothing to do, lol.

 Mar del Plata, the happy city

-The pub area in Mar del Plata changes every time I go, sometimes it is in Irigoyen and sometimes in Alem, and now it has joined Guemes, I prefer Alem, which is close to the beach and I can go by a walk.
+The pub area in Mar del Plata changes every time I go, sometimes it is in Irigoyen St. and sometimes in Alem Ave, and now it has joined Güemes St.

 Taxi drivers are the same all over the world…

-I think it was the first time I went with Fer to Mar del Plata, we took a taxi from downtown to my neighborhood, which is what you do in a taxi when you go with someone: talk, right?
-Well, you can see that the taxi driver heard Fer speak, Spanish, with a Spanish accent obviously and I think that my Argentine accent is no longer so marked or it may be because I use words from Spain, that the taxi driver must have thought this is time to scam tourists.
+Well, you can see that the taxi driver heard Fer speak Spanish, with a Spanish accent obviously, and I think that my Argentine accent is no longer so marked or it may be because I use words from Spain that the taxi driver must have thought this is time to scam tourists.

-I tell you, to get to my house, it depends where you come is by an avenue, and as Mar del Plata is gridded and one street goes one way and the next in the opposite direction.
+To get to my house, I tell you it depends where you come by an avenue, and as Mar del Plata is gridded, one street goes one way and the next in the opposite direction.

 Driving in Mar del Plata

-Another anecdote is from this last trip, my cousin lent us his car in Buenos Aires, so that we can use it in Buenos Aires and in Mardel.
+Another anecdote is from this last trip; my cousin lent us his car in Buenos Aires to use it in Buenos Aires and in Mar del Plata.

-We’re in Mar del Plata, at my grandparents’ house and we say, we’re going to the southern beaches?
-So we went out my sister, Fer and I.
+We’re in Mar del Plata, at my grandparents’ house and we say we’re going to the southern beaches.
+So we went out with my sister, Fer and me.

 I’m probably doing another post to Mar del Plata another day.